Fett-Mops/CustomTkinter-Formula-Book/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-We look forward to your contributions and hope you find this project both educational and enjoyable.
+I look forward to your contributions and hope you find this project both educational and enjoyable.
 Happy coding!